standard-for-public-code/standard-for-public-code/glossary.md

 ## General public

-The public at large: end-users of the code and services based upon it.
+The public at large: end users of the code and services based upon it.

 ## Open source